carfirst125/portfolio/next_purchasing_forecast/README.md

 #### General Block Diagram

-This is the simple block digram of train and query model.
+This is the simple block digram of train and query from the model.

 <img src="https://github.com/carfirst125/portfolio/blob/main/next_purchasing_forecast/images/next_purchase_forecast_BlockDiagram.png?raw=true"/>

 #### EDA

-The Exploratory Data Analysis (EDA) is the crucial steps that let you understand the data, therefore having relevant solution including choosing machine learning algorithm and features.
+The **Exploratory Data Analysis (EDA)** is the crucial step that lets you understand the data, therefore having relevant solution including choosing machine learning algorithm and features.

-This begins with finding ourliers and get rid of unreal accounts.
+This begins with finding outliers and gets rid of unreal customer accounts.
 For example, common accounts record data of multicustomer instead of a particular customer should be eliminated.
 Accounts that has the actual high frequency abnormally also need to be ignored.
 In short, the accounts, which are not real as the transaction of a customer, should be abandoned to prevent the bias.

 **Example:** The figure below shows the EDA result for customer purchasing frequency.
 The customer is grouped by **one purchased customer**, **two or more purchased customer**, and **abnormal/weird customer**.
 Based on your understanding in the business, you can define the rules for classifying abnormal customers.
 For instances, in this case of shoes and hand bag product, the customer who had more than 200 times of purchasing in data period or having purchase every 4 days, or having 3 purchases per day, will be considered as abnormal one.